gjbex/Defensive_programming_and_debugging/docs/Testing/CodeCoverage/code_coverage_best_practices.md

   1. `-fprofile-arcs`
   1. `-ftest-coverage`

 When you run the application, statistics are gathered in files with extensions `.gcda` and `.gcno`.
 This is cumulative, so these files are updated each time you run the application.
-However, these

 Those `.gcda` and `.gcno` files are binary, and not intended for human consumption.
 The `gcov` tool will use the information stored in those files, and created an annotated source file with extension `.gcov`.
 For instance, for a source file `palindrome.f90`, that is

 ~~~~bash
 $ gcov palindrome.f90